-This maximum number of licenses applies to the combination of all products within the title group.
-For example, if an organization requests 10 Office Professional Plus products, 10 Office Standard products, and 10 Office for Mac products, it will have requested 30 products from the Office Suite title group and will have 20 licenses still available to request within that title group.
+This maximum number of products applies to all of the products within the title group.
+For example, if an organization requests 10 Office Professional Plus products, 10 Office Standard products, and 10 Office for Mac products, it will have requested 30 products from the Office Suite title group and will have 20 products still available to request within that title group.

-An organization can request a maximum of five server products altogether within a two-year period.
-The server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.
+An organization can request a maximum of five server products that do not use core-based licensing altogether within a two-year period.
+These server products can be in a single title group, or they can be in up to 5 title groups, as long as the overall maximum of 10 title groups is not exceeded in the two-year period.

 For example, an organization may request any one of the following:

 Some servers require MLs or CALs in order to work with their network of computers.
-MLs and CALs are separate items and are in title groups with a 50-license maximum.
+MLs and CALs are separate items and are in title groups with a 50-product maximum.